ricardoruiz3/BandersnatchStarter/tickets/firstTicket.md

 Access `app/data.py`, where you will add your code for this ticket.

 Stuck?
-Post in `labs-ds` or open a support ticket in the Hub!
+Post in `team-labs-current` or open a support ticket in the Hub!

 ## Deliverables
 Submit the following in your course: